 6. How you ensure discussions are productive, open to all to contribute?

 Usually, discussions work quite organically.
 Asking questions or prompting other participants can be helpful if one or two people are dominating the discussion, but sometimes it’s of value to other Members to hear a longer-form discussion between a couple of Members.
 Another idea is to do a lightning round at the beginning to make sure everyone gets a chance to speak about the topic for a minute or two, and then open it up to the more organic format.
 (The RGD organizes meeting of Virtual Community leaders to share knowledge from this perspective.)

 7. What other advice is there for potential group leaders / participants?

 It’s important to set discussion themes to get the ball rolling, but let the discussion proceed organically to allow for a tangent once in a while.
 You can have surprising results.
 Not having set themes can lead to some awkward silences and puts extra pressure on the group leader.

-8. Are there other ways that the group corresponds outside of meetings?We have a Slack channel on the RGD Slack, but we also correspond through email.
-Not everyone is an active Slack user.
-When a physical RGD event is planned, such as DesignThinkers or an In-House Conference, we also discuss who might be attending and take advantage of the opportunity to get together in person.
+8. Are there other ways that the group corresponds outside of meetings?Each Virtual Community has a private Slack channel on the RGD Slack Community, but not everyone is an active Slack user.
+When a physical RGD event is planned, such as DesignThinkers, you may also discuss who might be attending and take advantage of the opportunity to get together in person.
 When and if that is possible!